 Could I rely on the amount produced by a CICA compensation calculator?

-It would be unwise for you to rely heavily on the results a CICA compensation calculator provides as each settlement will vary depending on your specific case.
+It would be unwise for you to rely heavily on the results a CICA compensation calculator provides.
+Each settlement will vary depending on your specific case.

-Additionally, if you’re claiming with a criminal record, it might be a better idea to speak to a criminal injuries solicitor instead.
+Additionally, if you’re claiming with a criminal record, it might be better to speak to a criminal injuries solicitor.
 Not only could a criminal injuries solicitor give you case-specific advice, which a CICA claim calculator would not be able to do, but they could advise whether you could be eligible to claim.

 If you would like to learn more about how a criminal injuries solicitor could help, why not call our team.
-We could provide you with advice and a free eligibility check on your case to see if one of our solicitors could handle your case.
+We could provide you with advice and a free eligibility check on your case.
+That way you’ll see if one of our solicitors could handle your case.

 I have obtained a figure from a CICA claim calculator but my award is very different – what should I do?